MicrosoftDocs/dynamics-365-customer-engagement/ce/includes/trial-platform-faqs.md

 ### How do I extend the trial?

 You can extend the trial for another 30 days in the admin center.
-For instructions, see https://docs.microsoft.com/en-us/microsoft-365/commerce/try-or-buy-microsoft-365?view=o365-worldwide#extend-your-trial.
+For instructions, see (Extend your trial)[https://docs.microsoft.com/microsoft-365/commerce/try-or-buy-microsoft-365?view=o365-worldwide#extend-your-trial].

 ### How do I reset the trial environment?